 While it’s tempting to take action in a downturn, one of the best ways to ride the ups and downs of the market is to have a plan and stick to it.
-Know your longer-term goals, invest regular amounts each week and benefit from pound cost averaging.
+Know your long-term goals, invest regular amounts each week and benefit from pound cost averaging.

 What is pound cost averaging?

 If you invest regularly you benefit from the average price of the investments you buy over time – known as pound cost averaging.
 So, when you continue to contribute regularly, not matter the market’s performance, you will buy shares at varied prices, which could be beneficial in the long-term.

 Jumping in and out of the market will probably have a negative impact on your returns